Luisinhi010/qt-mod/README.md

 This is normal qt mod, with added optmizations and improviments Qt Mod by hazard
 Added optmizations/quality life features from qt fixes By Me

+#### Why am i still doing stuff with this old mod

+My main reason is that, also because i like revisit and rewrite some stuff oh but also cuz now i wanna try to make this run on a old laptop XD